 Let's say you've done all of the above and you're still experiencing noticeable latency issues.
 Until you figure out what's going on or switch to a more reliable ISP, you can make the experience of using the web less frustrating by optimizing for your slow connection.
 Two of the easiest things you can do are visit the mobile versions of your favorite sites, because they will be smaller and more streamlined, and disable images (which use more bandwidth to load than text).

-The Opera browser has a featured called Opera Turbo that delivers all the data you need but shrinks the content so everything loads more quickly.
+The Opera browser has a feature called Opera Turbo that delivers all the data you need but shrinks the content so everything loads more quickly.
 Google Chrome has something similar called the Data Saver extension that does the same thing.
 If it's a matter of completing work, use standalone text and photo editors instead of apps that require an internet connection.

 Prioritize and Find the Benefits

-Switching broadband internet providers takes time, and in the meanwhile you still have to get things done.
-If you regularly work from home, make a point of checking off low-bandwidth tasks when you're on your own connection and save the speed sucking high-bandwidth tasks for the hours you log in the office or at coffee shops.
+Switching broadband internet providers takes time, and in the meanwhile, you still have to get things done.
+If you regularly work from home, make a point of checking off low-bandwidth tasks when you're on your own connection and save the speed-sucking high-bandwidth tasks for the hours you log in the office or at coffee shops.
 You'll save yourself a lot of frustration just by prioritizing in this way, and you may even discover you are more productive because you're not trying to do so much at home where your attention is pulled in different directions and you're tempted to refresh Facebook every five minutes.

 Upgrade Your Broadband Plan